-Please read this document carefully before signing Elkins College (Davis & Elkins College).
+Please read this document carefully before signing

+I,, desire to voluntarily participate without compensation in the Department of at Davis & Elkins College (Davis & Elkins College).
 Therefore, I hereby covenant with Davis & Elkins College that I shall not sue or bring any legal action or proceeding against Davis & Elkins College or its Board of Trustees, employees, agents, officers, faculty, students, or representatives on account of any injury or damage, including death, that I may sustain by virtue or arising out of my work as a volunteer and/or use of the equipment of Davis & Elkins College.

 I acknowledge that my work as a volunteer and/or use of the equipment of Davis & Elkins College shall be at my sole risk and that Davis & Elkins College, its Board of Trustees, employees, agents, officers, faculty, students, or representatives shall not have any responsibility whatsoever with respect thereto.

 I acknowledge that I have read this document carefully and that I fully understand and accept all provisions of the waiver.

 I certify I am at least eighteen years of age and voluntarily sign this waiver.
-Witness Date